 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Brookville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Brookville has few renters and college students.
 But the biggest reason it is quieter in Brookville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Brookville may be for you.

-Brookville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Brookville doesn't have a public transportation system that people use for their commute.

-In terms of college education, Brookville is nearly on par with the US average for all cities of 21.84%: 18.00% of adults 25 and older in Brookville have a bachelor's degree or advanced degree.
+The percentage of adults in Brookville who are college-educated is close to the national average for all communities of 21.84%: 18.38% of the adults in Brookville have a bachelor's degree or advanced degree.

-The per capita income in Brookville in 2022 was $35,225, which is upper middle income relative to Kansas, and middle income relative to the rest of the US.
-This equates to an annual income of $140,900 for a family of four.
+The per capita income in Brookville in 2022 was $33,044, which is middle income relative to Kansas and the nation.
+This equates to an annual income of $132,176 for a family of four.
 However, Brookville contains both very wealthy and poor people as well.

 The most common language spoken in Brookville is English.
 Other important languages spoken here include Tagalog and German/Yiddish.